wgjm1986/FIN657/README.md

 ## 4. Running the Code

+### Background

+Once you have set up the Conda environment and your credentials file, you can run any Python code and expect it to match my results.
+For this class, our code examples are contained in notebook files, which require some explanation if you are not familiar.

-All our examples are notebooks, which are files that have blocks of code along with text discussion.
+Notebooks are files that include both blocks of code, results from that code including figures, and blocks of text discussing the code.
-They are viewed through web browsers like a webpage.
+These files are viewed through web browsers like a webpage.
+To use them, you first use the `jupyter notebook` command to start a tiny server running on your own computer that can talk to a web browser and tell it what to display.
+Once that server is running, you can use a web browser to navigate and open Jupyter files.

+### Steps to follow

-To open, edit, and run one of these files, do the following:
+To open, edit, and run a notebook, do the following:

 (1) Open a terminal